Asura's Wrath: Reception

 Luciano Howard of The Digital Fix gave the PS3 version nine out of ten and stated, "Its presentation is fabulous, with letterboxing where needed, colourful and bountiful art and animation, a mix of pastel shading and traditional game colouring mixed together plus awesome sound quality and variation, especially when considering the music which stands out, head and shoulders above the effects.
 The scale of action is spectacular with opponents larger than a planet and stronger than a god."
 Liam Martin of Digital Spy gave the same console version four stars out of five and said it was "undoubtedly a niche title, and the lack of extended player input will leave some feeling a little short changed.
 For those with an appreciation of Eastern animation and quirky video games, however, Asura's Wrath is one of the more intriguing releases of this year, not to mention this console generation."
 David Jenkins of Metro gave both console versions seven out of ten, calling them "A wonderfully imaginative and beautifully presented interactive anime, but one that cannot maintain a regular enough supply of surprises to justify even its short running time."

 Adam Larck of 411Mania gave the Xbox 360 version 6.4 out of 10 and stated, "While it may be different from most games, Asura's Wrath shows that games can be more about storytelling than the game, or at least more of a balance than mainly gameplay with a few cut scenes here and there.
 Given the shortness of the game, it's at least worth a check out on the weekend, if nothing else."
 Justin Clouse of The Escapist gave the same console version three stars out of five, calling it "a novel idea with some poor implementation.
 It often feels strained into too many directions, but there is something undeniably fun about certain outrageous moments.
 There really isn't much else quite like Asura's Wrath."
 Russ Fischer of The A.V.
 Club gave the PS3 version a C+ and said that it "plays like a tale designed to be experienced in one go.
-Still, Asura's glowing weak spot is utterly prosaic: price.
+Still, Asuras glowing weak spot is utterly prosaic: price.
 At $10 or even $20, this could be approached as a diverting experiment.
 At $60, it's an elixir for only the most obsessive fans of anime storytelling and unusual game design."